Stop Blaming the Handoff — Your Delivery Model Is Broken

 A better hybrid delivery system should use deterministic automation, analytical tooling, and eventually agentic reasoning to surface signals earlier without dumping more work onto already-constrained delivery teams.

 Read that last sentence one more time, please.
-Surfacing signals earlier with little to no work impact on delivery teams…that is going to be some secret sauce.
+Surfacing signals earlier with little to no work impact on delivery teams is the secret sauce.

 If your solution to delivery friction is “make teams fill out more fields,” congratulations, you have courted some well-deserved resentment.

-The best operating model improvements should reduce coordination burden, not add another layer of unpaid administrative labor.
+The best operating-model improvements reduce coordination burden.
+They do not add another layer of unpaid administrative labor.

-I can’t tell you how many times I have been the one asking for more work (from teams on a fixed price contract no less!!!), and been completely confused that they did not want to do it.
+I cannot tell you how many times I have been the one asking for more work from teams on a fixed-price contract and then been surprised that they did not want to do it.

-“It’s a no-brainer.
-Sixty extra seconds of work after every feature branch merge to prevent what might be hours of extra work later.”
+“It is a no-brainer.
+Sixty extra seconds after every feature branch merge to prevent hours of extra work later.”

 The Higher-Level Opportunity